adamlui/js-utils/generate-ip/README.md

 ## 🔌 API usage

-**generate-ip** can be imported into your app as an ECMAScript module or a CommonJS module.
+**generate-ip**'s APIs can be imported into your app as ECMAScript modules or a CommonJS modules.

 #### ESM: